cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/configuration.md

 # Configuration

 The Workers Vitest integration provides additional configuration on top of Vitest's usual options.
-To configure the integration, use the `poolOptions.workers` key.
-Use the `defineWorkersPoolOptions()` function from the `@cloudflare/vitest-pool-workers/config` module for type checking and completions.
+To configure the Workers Vitest integration, use the `poolOptions.workers` key.
+Use the [`defineWorkersPoolOptions()`](/workers/testing/vitest-integration/configuration/#functions) function from the `@cloudflare/vitest-pool-workers/config` module for type checking and completions.

 An example configuration would be: